dinkzilla/mdl-ext/src/carousel/readme.md

 Interaction with the component programmatically is performed by sending events to the component, and receive responses from the component.

-### Events listened to
+### Events the component listenes to
 A client can send a `command` custom event to the carousel.
-The command event holds an action detial object defining the action to perform.
+The command event holds an action detail object defining the action to perform.

 ```javascript